Theodoulos Kallinikos: Legacy

 Kallinikos is considered one of the most eminent voices of Byzantine music in Cyprus.
 His contribution to the recording and preservation of Cypriot folk music has been considered as immense.
-With his characteristic way of singing, Kallinikos established an style that is characteristic for Cyprus, both in traditional songs and in Byzantine hymns.
+With his characteristic way of singing, Kallinikos established a style that is characteristic for Cyprus, both in traditional songs and in Byzantine hymns.
 He was an avid writer: he published 21 books on Byzantine music and some works on Cypriot folk music.
 He gave talks in many conferences.
 For his contribution, the Holy Synod of the Church of Cyprus awarded him the highest honorary office: "Archon Cantor of the Church of Cyprus", in 1977.
 In 2005, one year after his death, the Municipality of Lefkoniko and his family organised a philological symposium in his memory.
 In 2018 the Ministry of Education a student competition in his memory.
 In 18 October 2019 the Municipality of Nicosia organised a Byzantine and folk music concert in his memory.
 In 2014 he was commemorated by a stamp from the Cyprus post.